 - 200mm Length Silencer Design (Titanium electro coated in ElectricK bLUE) designed to match the R1's "Superbike Inspired" Race lines and SUPERBIKE colors!

 - Silencer mounts directly to the OEM rearset bracket using a stealth integrated "strapless" bracket built into the silencer

 - Constructed from Aerospace grade hi heat Titanium alloys

-- 1 Auto Tuner Style Lambda sensor receiver comes standard (Sensor sold seperately.
+- 1 Auto Tuner Style Lambda sensor receiver comes standard (Sensor sold separately.
 OEM dual sensor mounts up front are eliminated for a smoother flowing exhaust).
-When using any Graves performance system on the 15-17 R1 Flash Tune products are recommended to enhance the bikes performance everywhere.
-The most effective tune on this setup does not utilize the stock lambdas at all).

 - Advanced welding process showcases laser perfection welds